I don´t know if you are familiar with “Bruce Lipton”?

 A group of Americans living 10 years longer.

 The Seventh-day Adventist church in this sunny pocket of Southern California was founded in the 1840s.
-The church flourished through the 20th century – and so did its 430_LomaLindamembers who view health as central to their faith.
+The church flourished through the 20th century – and so did its members who view health as central to their faith.

 Today, a community of about 9,000 Adventists in the Loma Linda area are the core of America’s Blue Zone.
 They live as much as a decade longer than the rest of us, and much of their longevity can be attributed to vegetarianism and regular exercise.
 Plus, Adventists don’t smoke or drink alcohol.